Please ensure Javascript is enabled for purposes of website accessibility

 Fake Dating Website Scams

-Online dating has exploded in popularity in recent years, with online dating app users increasing from around 200 million users in 2015 to nearly 340 million in 2022.
+Online dating has exploded in popularity in recent years, with online dating app users increasing by over 100 million between 2015 and 2022.
 With such rapid growth come many new apps and websites looking to capitalize on this growing market.
 While some of these upstarts are trying to help you find love, others are scammers looking to manipulate victims and steal their information.
 These scams involve creating a website under the guise of a typical dating website.
 However, the user base is either full of scammers who will pry victims for information or the user base is incredibly small so the scammer can steal any info they can get when victims “register” for the site.
 Reminder, it is important to vet any website before signing up and offering personal information.

 Military Romance Scams